tmobile/percy-cake/README.md

 ## Usage

-Login with your username / password of your git account, the URL and branch of your configuration repository.
+Log in with your username / password of your git account, the URL and branch of your configuration repository.
 The editor dashboard will load the YAML files in each application folder from your repository.
 Then you can select any file to edit, delete a file or add a new file to the application.